swimlane/DocSPA/src/docs/angular-cli-install.md

 <docspa-page></docspa-page>
 ```

-i> You may alternativly set the `DocSPACoreComponent` component as the `bootstrap` comp.
+i> You may alternatively set the `DocSPACoreComponent` component as the `bootstrap` comp.

 2) Add `src/docs` with `README.md`

 See [content](content).

-i> You can use `docsify init ./src/docs` if you like.

 3) Edit `angular.json`